Digital Channel Advanced Configuration

 • PEE_NONE – No event (trigger) is defined, and therefore, data will not be transmitted automatically.

-• PEE_HL – A change from 1 to 0 is considered an event, and data will be transmitted.
+• PEE_HL – A change from state 1 to 0 is considered an event, and data will be transmitted.

-• PEE_LH – A change from 0 to 1 is considered an event, and data will be transmitted.
+• PEE_LH – A change from state 0 to 1 is considered an event, and data will be transmitted.

 • PEE_BOTH – Any change (whether from 1 to 0, or from 0 to 1) is considered an event, and data will be transmitted.